Examples of privacy leaks used to trace monero

 Key quote: "And so that was a really exciting moment for us because we were able to start using just this list of Morphtoken swaps occurring on the monero blockchain---very little information, and not many breadcrumbs to follow.
 We were able to trace that forward on the monero blockchain to an rpc ip observation and then leverage other chainalysis tools in order to find more potential results that we can return to law enforcement." source - 38:37

-Attack type: Eve-Alice-Eve attack with poisoned outputs and RPC connections
+Attack type: Eve-Alice-Eve attack with poisoned outputs, decoy elimination, and RPC connections

 Data leaked by the target:

 Data used by the attacker: The attacker's report used all of the above-listed leaks except for the fee data.
-(Although they did not use the fee data, they mentioned that it is sometimes useful for fingerprinting wallets, e.g. they mentioned that widely-used services like exchanges, darknet markets, and custodial wallets tend to set larger fees than do users of self-custodial wallets.)
 The target's use of a RPC connections was particularly meaningful because the target eventually revealed their ip address when their wallet connected to one of the attacker's nodes to broadcast a transaction, and the attacker was then able to use that ip address to find the target's real identity.
 To ensure that this transaction was created by the target, however, they had to do the following analysis: in several transactions, the attacker successfully used off-chain data about the "decoy" public keys in the ring signatures to eliminate some decoys, and at least once they identified the target as the true spend.
 They used these transaction analysis techniques several times, looking for transactions where the target connected to one of the attacker's nodes to broadcast a transaction via an RPC connection.
 The attacker found several transactions that did this, most of which could not be used to identify the recipient because he used a VPN to guard his ip address.
 But in one of them, he did not use a vpn, so they found his ip address and nabbed him.
 The only thing the attackers used timing analysis for, in this case, was to identify which transactions were sent before and after the Dandelion upgrade in monero, which makes it harder to identify the ip addresses of monero senders who use their own nodes.

-Attack type: either an Eve-Alice-Eve attack with poisoned outputs or a tx history lookup
+Attack type: an Eve-Alice-Eve attack with poisoned outputs, and a tx history lookup

 Data leaked by the target: